beeware/cricket/docs/index.rst

 ----------

 At present, Cricket only has support for Django project test suites.
+It supports both the Django 1.6 unittest2-based test discovery scheme, and the pre-Django 1.6 test discovery scheme.

 In your Django project, install cricket, and then run it: